 He's Got Issues: A Dime Store Psychology Look at the Character of Magneto in the 616

 Everyone knows that Magneto went through the Holocaust.
 What most people do not understand is how that experience drives him or what the other emotional twists in his psyche are.
 Most assume Holocaust = “angry vengeance-driven Magneto” and leave it at that.
 Yet over his forty-plus year history, we have seen many sides to the character, and many clues that rage is only part of the forces that drive Magneto both forward and backward.
-It is not enough to suggest that Magneto simply needs to practice relaxation or other meditation techniques, but to see his storyline as a metaphor for the modern experience.
+It is not enough to suggest that Magneto simply needs to practice relaxation, but to see his storyline as a metaphor for the modern experience.

-Trying to account for all the characterizations of a comic book character over forty-odd years is a challenge.
+Trying to account for all the characterizations of a comic book character's over forty-odd years is a challenge.
 Every writer that has written the character has his or her own take, and in the case of Magneto, sometimes those “takes” are extremely different from one another.
 However, it is possible to synthesize single picture of the man by incorporating all these disparate portrayals.